On-premises data gateway in-depth

 You can add accounts manually to Azure Active Directory.

-You can create an account on the Azure portal, or within the Office 365 Admin Portal, and the account name matches the UPN of the local Active Directory account.
+You can create an account on the Azure portal, or within the Microsoft 365 admin center, and the account name matches the UPN of the local Active Directory account.

 You can use the Azure AD Connect tool to synchronize local accounts to your Azure Active Directory tenant.